 be implemented as another function that would take as input the prototypes

 returned from the training function and the instance to be classified.
 This

 similarity of the test instance to each prototype vector.
 Your output should

 indicate the predicted class for the test instance and the similarity values of the

 instance to each of the category prototypes.
-Finally, compute the
+Finally, use your evaluation

 - Classification using scikit-learn [Dataset:

 For this problem you will experiment with various classifiers provided as

 part of the scikit-learn (sklearn) machine learning module, as well

 as with some of its preprocessing and model evaluation capabilities.
 [Note: